-National Grid is the Electricity System Operator for the whole of GB and operates the electricity transmission network in Wales and England including the 400kV netw and substation at Pembroke.
-In its role as System Oper for GB, National Grid publishes plans and assessments for the economic and efficient development of the GB electricity transmission networks:
+National Grid is the Electricity System Operator for the whole of GB and operates the electricity transmission network in Wales and England including the 400kV network and substation at Pembroke.
+In its role as System Operator for GB, National Grid publishes plans and assessments for the economic and efficient development of the GB electricity transmission networks:

 - " In Future Energy Scenarios (FES), National Grid considers different potential future impacts on the electricity system.
-In the 2017 FES the amount of interconnection capacity could reach 19GW by 2030 compared to 4GW today. - " In the Network Options Assessment (NOA), National Grid carries out economic analyses to determine w transmission investments are efficient.
-The 2018/10 NOA recommends additional interconnection from 0 to Ireland, beyond the 1.5GW capacity provided by Greenlink and the existing interconnectors (East Wo Interconnector (EWIC) and Moyle). - " The Electricity Ten Year Statement (ETYS) includes data on the existing and planned transmission netw in GB and the ETYS 2017 references Greenlink as or of the planned interconnectors that has a connectiagreement with National Grid.
+In the 2017 FES the amount of interconnection capacity could reach 19GW by 2030 compared to 4GW today. - In the Network Options Assessment (NOA), National Grid carries out economic analyses to determine which transmission investments are efficient.
+The 2018/19 NOA recommends additional interconnection from GB to Ireland, beyond the 1.5GW capacity provided by Greenlink and the existing interconnectors (East West Interconnector (EWIC) and Moyle). - The Electricity Ten Year Statement (ETYS) includes data on the existing and planned transmission networks in GB and the ETYS 2017 references Greenlink as one of the planned interconnectors that has a connection agreement with National Grid.